ilyasergey/YSC2229/source/midterm.rst

   updating them.
-Similarly to languages without automatic memory management, such as C, it should be possible to both allocate and "free" consecutive pointer segments, making it possible to reuse the memory (i.e., "reclaim" it be the allocator).
+Similarly to languages without automatic memory management, such as C, it should be possible to both allocate and "free" consecutive pointer segments, making it possible to reuse the memory (i.e., "reclaim" it by the allocator).

 * An implementation of a doubly-linked list, built on top of the allocator interface via the abstract "heap" it provides and the